 Our article continues below with images for each of these steps, as well as some additional information concerning the deletion of your files from Google Drive.

 The steps in this article were performed in Google Chrome, but should be the same in other desktop Web browsers.
-Note that once you complete these steps will you have permanently deleted a file from your Google Drive, and you will not be able to get it back later.
+Note that once you complete these steps you will permanently delete a file from your Google Drive, and you will not be able to get it back later.

 Step 1: Open your Google Drive at https://drive.google.com/drive/my-drive.